 Nature of Profession: The Medical Assistant is trained to work primarily in a physician's office.
-They may choose to work as a receptionist in a hospital or physician's office, a transcriptionist, insurance specialist, financial secretary, billing and collection specialist, laboratory assistant, or a clinical assistant involved in patient care.
+They may choose to work as a receptionist in a hospital or physician's office, a transcriptionist, insurance tory assistant, or a clinical assistant involved in patient care.

-Related Occupations: Medical Receptionist, Computerized Medical Office Management, Medical Records Clerk, Transcription, Clinical Assistant, Lab Assistant, Out-patient Clinics Medical Assistants, or X-ray Aide.
+Related Occupations: Medical Receptionist, Computerized

+Medical Office Management, Medical Records Clerk, Transcription, Clinical Assistant, Lab Assistant, Out-patient Clinics Medical Assistants, or X-ray Aide.